-- 1. This consent is limited to the removal of the trees/vegetation numbered 1, 2, 3, 4, 5 and 6 on the submitted plan. - Approved tree/vegetation removal is to be undertaken in a manner which prevents significant damage to the root zone, trunk or major branch scaffold of any adjacent trees and/or other vegetation which are being retained. - Trees (and tree stumps) are not to be pushed, pulled or mechanically extracted during tree removal.
+- 1. This consent is limited to the removal of the trees/vegetation numbered 1, 2, 4, 6, 7, 8 and 9 as per the submitted Arboricultural Impact Assessment.
+Trees 3 and 5 are to be retained and protected as per the tree protection plan during construction. - 2.
+Approved tree/vegetation removal is to be undertaken in a manner which prevents significant damage to the root zone, trunk or major branch scaffold of any adjacent trees and/or other vegetation which are being retained. - 3.
+Trees (and tree stumps) are not to be pushed, pulled or mechanically extracted during tree removal.
 Stumps are to be ground to 100mm below ground level or retained in situ. - 4.
 All works shall be carried out only on Monday to Friday between 7am to 6pm and on Saturdays between 8am to 4pm.
 No works are permitted on Sundays. - 5.
-The waste material from the trees/vegetation are to be disposed of in the following manner: - a) The material being mulched and used for landscaping purposes. - The material being deposited at an approved land fill/waste disposal facility. - c) The material being cut up and used in an approved heating or cooking device.
+The waste material from the trees/vegetation are to be disposed of in the following manner: - a) The material being mulched and used for landscaping purposes. - b) The material being deposited at an approved land fill/waste disposal facility. - c) The material being cut up and used in an approved heating or cooking device.